rladstaetter/LogoRRR/Technology.md

 ### Windows

 On windows, LogoRRR uses [GraalVM native image](https://www.graalvm.org/reference-manual/native-image/) to compile the application code to a native binary.
-To be able to use native image's features together with JavaFX, a company named [Gluon](https://gluonhq.com) has created a Maven plugin named [gluonfx-maven-plugin](https://github.com/gluonhq/gluonfx-maven-plugin) which makes it approachable to create AOT binaries based on JavaFX.
+To be able to use native image's features together with JavaFX, a company named [Gluon](https://gluonhq.com) has created a Maven plugin ([gluonfx-maven-plugin](https://github.com/gluonhq/gluonfx-maven-plugin)) which makes it easy to create AOT binaries based on JavaFX.
 In fact, the initial motivation for LogoRRR was to show that creating applications with JavaFX was feasible together with GraalVM.

+Keep in mind that Gluon also provides its own build for GraalVM, to be sure that the toolchain works it is adviseable to use Gluon's customized build for GraalVM as well, which is available [here](https://github.com/gluonhq/graal/releases).

 To enhance end user experience further, an installer framwework named [Advanced Installer](https://www.advancedinstaller.com) was used to create the windows installer.
 Advanced installer is in no way affiliated with either Gluon nor GraalVM, but can be regarded as its own tooling.
 It was choosen since the installer itself has a great UX and it is easy to use and is accessible for the project thanks to the employer of the main author ([Nextsense](https://www.nextsense-worldwide.com/en/)).